peteroupc/peteroupc.github.io/graphics.md

 An interesting challenge for game developers, relating to designing games with classic graphics that run on an exceptional variety of modern and recent computers.

+Let the _pixel fill rate_ be the screen width times screen height times frames per second.
+This is the number of pixels the game is intended to show per second.
+For classic games released in the 1990s, this is usually a small number, no more than 10 million.
+For example, if the game runs at a 256 &times; 192 screen resolution (256 pixels wide by 192 pixels high) at up to 60 frames per second, the pixel fill rate is 256 &times; 192 &times; 60 = 2,949,120.

+Let the _larger screen dimension_ be the larger of the screen width and the screen height.

-Limit 3D graphics to the following:
+With the pixel fill rate in mind, limit 3D graphics to the following:

-1. No more than 2048 polygons can be displayed at a time.
+1. The maximum number of polygons that can be displayed at a time is equal to the pixel fill rate divided by 1440.
     * A polygon is either a triangle, a convex quadrilateral, or a line segment.
     * Each vertex of the polygon must point to a vertex from the vertex list described below.
     * Each polygon can be translucent and/or wireframed.

-2. Polygons undergo perspective-correct rendering.
-3. The maximum number of vertices can be used at a time is 3 times the maximum number of polygons.
+2. The maximum number of vertices that can be used at a time is 3 times the maximum number of polygons.
-    * A vertex consists of an XYZ position, an XY texture coordinate, and an RGB vertex color.
+    * A vertex consists of an XYZ position, an XY texture coordinate, and a red&ndash;green&ndash;blue vertex color.
     * For each color, the red component is 5 bits, the green, 5 bits, and the blue, 5 bits.

-4. Textures must have the same color format as vertex colors, or may employ a 4-, 16-, or 256-color palette with that color format.
+3. Textures must have the same color format as vertex colors, or may employ a 4-, 16-, or 256-color palette with that color format.
 Texture rendering supports flips and repeats on either or both axes.
-A texture's maximum image size is 192 kibibytes.
+A texture's maximum image size, in kibibytes, is equal to 3/4 the larger screen dimension.
-5. Depth tests, clear colors, and fog colors are supported.
+4. Depth tests, clear colors, and fog colors are supported.
-6. The 3D graphics buffer's resolution is the same as the screen resolution.
+5. The 3D graphics buffer's resolution is the same as the screen resolution.

+Polygons may, but need not, undergo perspective-correct rendering.

 Limit 2D graphics to the following: